agenticsorg/sparc-bench/README.md

-# Roo SPARC Coding Evaluation & Benchmark System
+# Roo Code Evaluation & Benchmarking System

 **A comprehensive benchmarking platform that evaluates AI coding agents using real-world GitHub issues from SWE-bench, integrated with the Roo SPARC methodology for structured, secure, and measurable software engineering workflows.**